Sunday, December 14, 2015

-Each student traveling on a TMC Global Outreach team (except for the Volunteer team for Special Olympics) must register for BMS 312 in the spring semester.
+Each student traveling on a TMC Global Outreach team must register for BMS 312 in the spring semester.
 Included in the class is a weekly team meeting to help plan for your trip abroad.

 You may take the GO class even if you are not participating on a GO trip.
 Your will receive a modified syllabus, and the class will not count as a super cross-cultural gen ed credit.
 You would need to complete an additional 3 credit class to fulfill the 6 credits of cross-cultural general education requirements.

 You can sign up for BMS 312 for 0 units so that you are not charged tuition for taking the class.
+Sign up for 3 units, and then ask the registrar to change the count to 0.
 The course fee will apply for all students.

 No. The Global Outreach Office discourages any dating relationships on the GO teams.
 If you have concerns about this, please discuss this with your team leader and Lisa La George if you have further questions.

 Any international travel carries certain risks.
 The Global Outreach Office evaluates political, health, and safety risks to potential destinations.
 We make every attempt to inform team members of anticipated risks.
-Further questions or inquiries about a specific destination can be directed to Lisa La George.
+Further questions or inquiries about a specific destination can be directed to email@example.com.
 Should a location become unstable, the team will either be redirected to another location or cancelled.

 Repeat participants will be given a slightly different syllabus to govern assignments and class participation.
-You must still register for the class for 0 units.
+You must still register for the class, but can only receive the units once.

 No, sorry.
 Students are encouraged to choose one or the other opportunity.
 Both are an excellent choice.

-The total trip cost, including airfare, food, lodging and ministry expenses will be around $3300.
-Chorale and Special Olympics have different pricing structures.
+The total trip cost, including airfare, food, lodging and ministry expenses will be around $2975.
+Athletic trips will have a slightly different pricing structure.

-Faculty, staff, and alumni are encouraged to apply for teams.
+Faculty and staff are encouraged to apply for teams.
 Others may be able to participate along with the team by working directly with the parterning organization such as a mission agency or church.
-Questions about this may be directed to Lisa La George.
+Questions about this may be directed to GO@masters.edu.